Annex No. 3

-to the application for insurance of a Medium and Long Term Export Supplier Credit
+to the application for Insurance of a Credit for Investment

 Questionnaire to assess the environmental and social impact of the export and the exporter's statement